hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 For the following kinds of tasks, we will use only embedding distance (no learning):
 * Ranking tasks, e.g. rank this sound that was ogg-encoded with quality 1 thru 9.
 * Just-noticeable-difference (JND) tasks.

 <p></p>
+## Open Tasks

+All embeddings will be tested on the following three tasks, in addition to held-out secret tasks.

+**Google Speech Commands** – Classification of ten known spoken commands, with additional categories for silence and unknown commands.
+Evaluation is top-one error as per Warden (2018).

+**DCASE 2016: Sound event detection in synthetic audio** – Time-based event detection of possibly overlapping office sounds.
+Evaluation will be performed using total (frame) error rate and onset F-measure, as per the original DCASE evaluation.

+**NSYNTH Pitch Detection** – Multiclass categorization of a single note into one of 88 pitch classes, and 12 chromas.
+Evaluated using pitch accuracy and chroma accuracy, as per CREPE.

+<p></p>
 ## Rules